thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 Simulated Annealing (SA)&nbsp;[@KGV1983OBSA; @C1985TATTTSPAESA; @DPSW1982MCTICO; @P1970AMCMFTASOCTOCOP] is a local search which provides another approach to escape local optima&nbsp;[@WGOEB; @S2003ITSSAO].
 The algorithm is inspired by the idea of simulating the thermodynamic process of *annealing* using statistical mechanics, hence the naming&nbsp;[@MRRTT1953EOSCBFCM].
-Instead of restarting the algorithm when reaching a local optimum, it tries to preserve the parts of the current best solution by permitting search steps towards worsening objective values.
+Instead of restarting the algorithm when reaching a local optimum, it tries to preserve the parts of the current solution by permitting search steps towards worsening objective values.
 This algorithm therefore introduces three principles:

 1. Worse candidate solutions are sometimes accepted, too.
-2. The probability&nbsp;$P$ of accepting them is decreases with increasing differences&nbsp;$\Delta E$ of their objective values to the current best solution.
+2. The probability&nbsp;$P$ of accepting them is decreases with increasing differences&nbsp;$\Delta E$ of their objective values to the current solution.
 3. The probability also decreases with the number of performed search steps.

+These three principles are "injected" into the main loop of the hill climber.
-This basic idea is realized as follows.
+This is realized as follows.

+Let us assume that $\sespel\in\searchSpace$&nbsp;is the "current" point that our local search maintains.
+$\sespel'\in\searchSpace$&nbsp;is the "newly sampled" point, i.e., the result of the application of the unary search operator to&nbsp;$\sespel$.
-First, $\Delta E$ be the difference between the objective value of the freshly sampled point&nbsp;$\sespel'$ from the search space and the "current" best point&nbsp;$\sespel$, where $\repMap$ is the representation mapping and $\objf$ the objective function, i.e.
+Then, $\Delta E$ be the difference between the objective value corresponding to&nbsp;$\sespel'$ and&nbsp;$\sespel$.
+In other words, if $\repMap$ is the representation mapping and $\objf$ the objective function, then:

 $$ \Delta E = \objf(\repMap(\sespel')) - \objf(\repMap(\sespel)) $$ {#eq:simulatedAnnealingDeltaE}